 Assisting farmers impacted by climate change

-The passion to solve food challenges motivates Microsoft employees worldwide.
-I see many examples of employees who embody Microsoft’s longstanding commitment to sustainability and are tackling environmental challenges through the use of technology and innovation.
+The passion to solve food challenges motives Microsoft employees worldwide.
+I see many examples of employees embodying Microsoft’s longstanding commitment to sustainability and are tackling environmental challenges through the use of technology and innovation.

 Prashant Gupta is a Microsoft Cloud + Enterprise Principal Director whose passion for making a difference in the country where he was born prompted Microsoft to partner with a United Nations agency, the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), and the Andhra Pradesh government in India to help ground nut farmers cope with the drought.

-Gupta and his team developed a solution using advanced analytics and machine learning, along with advances in Microsoft’s computing technologies, to launch a pilot programme aimed at assisting farmers impacted by climate change.
-The programme includes a Sowing App that advises farmers on the best time to sow, based on weather conditions, soil and other indicators.
+Gupta and his team developed a solution using advanced analytics and machine learning, along with advances in Microsoft’s computing technologies, to launch a pilot program aimed at assisting farmers impacted by climate change.
+The program includes a Sowing App that advises farmers on the best time to sow, based on weather conditions, soil and other indicators.

-In June 2016, data from the Sowing App suggested that farmers should delay planting by two weeks.
-Farmers who followed that advice saw a 30% higher average yield per hectare than the farmers who decided to stick with their traditional planting schedule.
-Farmers can get information and updates about sowing through text messages sent to the mobile phones provided to them.
+In June 2016 data from the Sowing App suggested that farmers should delay planting by two weeks.
+Farmers who followed that advice saw a 30 percent higher average in yield per hectare than the farmers who decided to stick with their traditional planting schedule.
+Farmers can get information and updates about sowing through text messages sent to cellphones (versus smartphones) given to them.
 For more on this exciting partnership and inspiring success story, watch this video.

 Lowering food waste

-Dirk de Jong, Microsoft Service Delivery Manager in the Netherlands, was looking for a great way to show how the power of advanced analytics could make an ecological impact.
-He came up with the idea of helping to reduce food waste in the Microsoft cafeteria, as wastage is a major concern for restaurant owners, caterers and environmentalists.
-Beyond saving significant costs and resources, lowering the amount of food that gets wasted each day also enables companies to minimise their ecological footprints.
+Dirk de Jong, Microsoft Service Delivery Manager in the Netherlands, was looking for a great way to show how the power of advanced and analytics could make an ecological impact.
+He came up with the idea to help reduce food waste in the Microsoft cafeteria, a major concern for restaurant owners, caterers and environmentalists.
+Beyond saving significant costs and resources, lowering the amount of food that gets wasted each day also enables companies to minimize their ecological footprints.